claisyd/Leveraging-TDC-to-Bound-FDR/README.md

-# LLeveraging the Target-Decoy Competition Setup to Bound the False Discovery Rate with Dependent p-values
+# Leveraging the Target-Decoy Competition Setup to Bound the False Discovery Rate with Dependent p-values
 This repository contains the code for my research project in the unit SCDL3992 (Science Dalyell Individual Research Project).
 The project develops a Target–Decoy Competition–based procedure for providing an upper bound on the False Discovery Rate (FDR) under dependent true-null p-values.

 ## Contents